pascal-fb-martin/housesensor/README.md

 The location is an arbitrary user name, which is used to organize the sensors in groups.
 The name is the name of the sensor as reported to the outside.

-A unit can be specified to accomodate sensors that have no intrinsic unit.
+A unit can be specified to accommodate sensors that have no intrinsic unit.

 The program also records all measurements.
-The recording is accumulated each day in /dev/shm/housesensor.log (i.e. in RAM) and copied each day to /var/lib/house as sensor-YYYY-MM-DD.log, where YYYY, MM and DD represents the current day.
+The recording is accumulated each day in /dev/shm/housesensor.csv (i.e. in RAM) and moved at the end of the day to /var/lib/house/sensor as YYYY-MM-DD.csv, where YYYY, MM and DD represents the day of the recording.

+If the HouseSensor service is stopped, /dev/shm/housesensor.csv is moved to /var/lib/house/sensor/housesensor.csv.
+The same file is also copied hourly to /var/lib/house/sensor/housesensor.csv.
+When the service is restarted, /var/lib/house/sensor/housesensor.csv is moved back to /dev/shm.
+This saves the recorded data when the OS reboots.
+However a system crash could cause up to one hour worth of recordings to be lost.
+This is a tradeoff to avoid wearing out a SD card or USB drive by rewriting the same block every minute or so.

+The format of the recording is comma-separated variables, where each line represents one sensor measurement with fields in the following order:
+* Timestamp (system time).
+* Location of sensor (unquoted string).
+* Name of sensor (unquoted string).
+* Value (numeric or unquoted string).
+* Unit (unquoted string).